This website is intended for US Healthcare Professionals only.

 Early diagnosis may be critical and requires a multidisciplinary team1,2

-• Dermatologists may be the first to recognize the signs of this hematologic malignancy because ~85% to 90% of patients present with skin lesions1-5
+• Dermatologists may be the first to recognize the signs of this hematologic malignancy because ~90% of patients present with skin lesions1-5

 • Pathologists are essential in diagnosing BPDCN, as correct diagnosis relies on a compatible immunophenotype, including the signature marker triad, CD123, CD4, and CD56, among other markers1,4,5*